Skip to content

 How to create Dashboards

-There are two ways to create a dashboard, and they're complementary — most users start with the first and graduate to the second once their dashboards stabilise.
+There are three ways to create a dashboard.
+They're complementary — most users start with the first, graduate to the second once their dashboards stabilise, and reach for the third when they want a dashboard's full lifecycle (create, update, and metrics) managed entirely by the config file.

 From the webapp